rayc2045/create-petite-app/README.md

 - [Create a new repo from this template on GitHub](https://github.com/rayc2045/create-petite-app/)
 - [Download this template to local](https://github.com/rayc2045/create-petite-app/archive/refs/heads/main.zip)
-- Create a new project from the command line:
+- Create a new project from the command line (npm v5.2):

 ```
 cd desktop; npx degit rayc2045/create-petite-app new-petite-app